-A team at IBM Research Australia is developing a blood test to detect early-stage Alzheimer’s disease.
+A team at IBM Research Australia is developing a blood test to detect early stage Alzheimer’s disease.

-Led by researcher Ben Goudey, the team used artificial intelligence (AI) technology to identify a set of proteins in the blood that could predict amyloid-beta concentration in spinal fluid.
+Led by researcher Ben Goudey, the team used artificial intelligence (AI) technology to identify a set of proteins in blood that could predict amyloid-beta concentration in spinal fluid.

 Previous studies indicated that amyloid-beta is a biological marker associated with Alzheimer’s.

 It was found that people with mild cognitive impairment that were predicted to possess an abnormal amyloid concentration in their spinal fluid were 2.5 times more likely to develop the disease.

 The new test identifies this marker to predict the risk of patients developing the neurodegenerative condition with up to 77% accuracy.
 The test also has applications in selecting patients for drug trials.

 Data from the research has been published in Scientific Reports.

 Ben Goudey's team also noted that the machine learning approach can be applied to model other spinal fluid-based biomarkers.
 IBM researchers intend to present their work on a separate blood test for another key Alzheimer’s biomarker called tau.